 For such a small community, Talkeetna offers some wonderful dining and accommodations.
-It has 4 motels/hotels, hostels, many bed and breakfasts, gorgeous log cabins, and rooms at the roadhouse; see ads this section.
-Talkeetna restaurants include family style at the Talkeetna Roadhouse, gourmet pizza and Italian tinged options at the Mountain High Pizza Pie, fantastic breakfasts and gluten free/fresh baking at Flying Squirrel Bakery and Cafe and so many other choices, including dining at the Swiss Alaska Inn.
+It has motels/hotels, hostels, many bed and breakfasts, gorgeous log cabins, and rooms at the the Talkeetna Roadhouse.
+Talkeetna restaurants include family style at the Talkeetna Roadhouse, fantastic breakfasts and gluten free/fresh baking at Flying Squirrel Bakery and Cafe and so many other choices, including dining at the Swiss Alaska Inn.
 Gas is available at Mile 10.4 on the Spur Road.
 Bike rentals available at south edge of town.
 The general store carries groceries, deli items, beer and wine and other items.
 There are a number of locally owned and operated gift shops and galleries.

 Tent camping is available at Talkeetna River park downtown or tent and RV camping at the public boat launch.
 The Talkeetna Camper Park is a full service RV park a short walk from downtown.

-- Flightsee Denali: Several airlines such as K2 Aviation, Talkeetna Air Taxi, and Sheldon Air Service offer flightseeing tours of Denali and surrounding area.
+- Flightsee Denali: Several airlines such as K2 Aviation and Talkeetna Air Taxi offer flightseeing tours of Denali and surrounding area.

 - Special events include the winter festival includes the charity fundraising bachelor auction and wilderness woman contest.